jnchl/Notes-web-app/README.md

-<a> A Jakarta EE based web application for creating and displaying notes </a>
+<a> A WIP Jakarta EE based web application for creating and displaying notes </a>

 Currently working: \
 -signing in and signing up \